-It’s that time of year again, when everyone is planning their year.
+It’s that time of year again, everyone is planning their year.
 An important part of planning is figuring out what short and long term goals you want to set.
 In this article, I will talk about some of my goals and how

 Disorganized and overwhelmed